-• Objective
+• Objective:

 The main objective is to integrate a sensory system that will scan the surrounding environment.
 This data is then used to compute a trajectory for the ATV to perform waypoint navigation and road following autonomously.
 These sensors include Encoders, SICK laser sensors, IMU (Inertial Measurement Unit), GPS system for waypoint navigation, and possibly a stereoscopic camera.
 Problems including the overheating of the motor-drivers and an underpowered steering actuator will also be resolved.
 Waterproofing the sensors, encoders and actuators must also be done to ensure all-terrain capabilities.
 To assist with safety, a way to shut down the ATV remotely will be developed.
-A kinematic model of the system will also be developed to implement the autonomous control.
-All of the objectives will be finished by April 2014.
+All of the objectives will be finished by April 2014